 - “Grit” and readiness

-I’ll be speaking on polarities as a tool for leadership at the Women in Leadership Conference.
+I’ll be speaking on several topics at the conference–including one on polarity thinking.
 You can read articles about polarity thinking being an essential tool for leadership from both Harvard and the Center for Creative Leadership.

 But the Left-Hand Initiatives are Research-Based-Practices!